jaihan/react-clean-architecture/README.md

 ## Features & requirements

-- You must start a project from scratch, choose any technology you prefer.
-For the front-end, use only the latest version of React.
+- use only the latest version of React.
-- No UI library is allowed, you have to write all CSS by yourself.
-Only CSS, SCSS and CSS-in-JS are allowed.
+- No UI library.
+Only use CSS, SCSS and CSS-in-JS
-- The application must be responsive, should display correctly both on desktop and mobile.
+- Responsive for both on desktop and mobile.
-- The application should work fine on the latest version of Google Chrome.
-- The application should be production-ready (bug-free, look as close to the design as possible)